Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Classical Hodgkin Lymphoma

-About 95 percent of patients with Hodgkin lymphoma have classical Hodgkin lymphoma.
-This subtype is further divided into four distinct subtypes shown in the table below.
+Hodgkin lymphoma (>95%) – this subtype is further divided into four distinct subtypes shown in the table below.

 Classical Hodgkin Lymphoma Subtypes